KylerLimata/kylerlimata.me/content/about/_index.md

 After High School, I went to Saint Martin's University to study Mechanical Engineering.
 In 2022, I graduated with my Bachelor's degree and returned to Saint Martin's in 2023 to work on my Master in Mechanical Engineering.

 I am currently looking for a role where I can exercise my problem-solving skills and continue to grow and challenge myself as a Mechanical Engineer.
-While my primary interest is robotics, I am open to any mechatronics, design, or CAD roles.
+My primary areas of interest are Control Systems, Mechatronics, and Robotics, though I am open to anything.

 ------